jsheroes/website/src/content/blog/why-speak-at-jsheroes.md

 summary: A few reasons to convince you to apply as a speaker
 ---

 In 2025 we’ll be running JSHeroes for the 7th time.
-In all our past editions we had amazing speakers on our stage.
-Maybe some of you reading this are already convinced and you want to be a speaker at our event, but for everyone else, let me try to articulate the "why".
+In all our past editions we had amazing speakers on stage.
+Some of you reading this might be already convinced to be a speaker at our event, but for everyone else, let me try to articulate the "why".

 ## Recognition, exposure and benefits